eternal-flame-AD/pow-buster/README.md

 - All requests are strictly proof of work round-trips and contain valid proof of work.
 No backend service were hooked up.
 - Supplementary features that are irrelevant to this study such as traditional IP rate-limiting were disabled.
 - These tests were performed on a 32-core AMD Ryzen 9 7950X, actual ratio/capacity may vary depending on server capacity and topology.
+- "difficulty inversion" was defined as a the server not being able to fully load all 32-cores at at least 1:1 latency (as reported by `http_wait` metric at cutoff 50%) or 1:1 CPU usage to `pow-buster`'s throughput.

 ## Features